 Before the Encore came the popular Baratza Maestro Plus.
 Many of you may be familiar with that model.
 The Encore is an upgraded version of the Maestro Plus.
 Specifically, the Encore features upgraded conical burrs and an all new gearbox.

-Featuring 40 individual grind settings, from fine to coarse, the Encore's specially designed burrs give a precise grind with minimal fines for a flavorful, balanced extraction when making any kind of coffee from espresso to pour over to automatic drip and even french press.
-This grinder covers it all quite well.
+Featuring 40 individual grind settings, from fine to coarse, the Encore's specially designed burrs give a precise grind with minimal fines for a flavorful, balanced extraction when making any kind of coffee from a passable espresso grind to pour over to automatic drip and even french press.
+This grinder covers it all quite well in an inexpensive package.

 The Encore is built with quality parts as well.
 Baratza has a world-wide reputation for quality and the Encore is no exception.
 The casing is made from fiberglass reinforced plastic, and the internal parts are heavy duty.
 I was amazed at how heavy the grinder was the first time I pulled one from the box.

 The DC motor keeps your beans cool, even during extended grind sessions, while a combination of electric and gear speed reducers slow the burr to an ideal 450 RPM, ensuring a smooth bean feed and reducing noise, heat and static buildup.
 This will keep your beans from getting hot and losing that precious flavor.

 A convenient, front-mounted pulse button makes it easy to grind on demand into your brew basket if you are making espresso and want to grind directly into your portafilter.

 Additionally, all the pertinent parts are coated with an anti-static treatment that keeps the coffee moving through the grinder without mess.
 When you are finished grinding, there suprisingly little mess (if any) when you dump the ground coffee into your brewer.